defacto64/qwac_detector/README.md

 ## Compatible browsers

-To date, this WebExtension only works with Chromium-based browsers.
+To date, this WebExtension only works with Chromium-based browsers such as Google Chrome and Microsoft Edge.

 I also developed a similar add-on for Firefox, but for now I am not sharing it.

 ## Compatibile operating systems